alexlee728/Equalizer/README.md

 5. Copy this binary to any directory which has `.xcassets` sub directory in it
 6. Execute without any parameters

-**Or**

-1. Download this repo

-2. Open in Xcode

-3. Set the correct build destination  (in Build Settings— Build Locations— Build Product Path) to any directory which has `.xcassets` sub directory in it

-4. Run

    ​

 ### Embed code